-Choosing a cannabis strain that’s right for you is important.
+Choosing a cannabis strain that’s right for you is important when checking dispensaries in Toronto.
 The cannabis plant contains hundreds of molecular compounds that work together to produce each strain’s unique properties and effects.
 It’s easy to get confused by the fancy names and numbers associated with each particular type of cannabis, but there are a few facts you can equip yourself with that can help you make an informed choice, and find the type of experience you’re looking for.

 Indica vs Sativa: What’s the difference?

 Even newcomers to cannabis have probably heard of the two basic categories of strains: Indica and Sativa.
 Here, we’ll look at the differences between the two, and some of the myths associated with them.